 The hiking trails at Alderbrook are truly unique.
 First, they are private for use only by resort guests.
 The trails were designed and built specifically for the site to take advantage of the natural scenery and beautiful trees.
 Developed with a good, well-drained base, the trails are usable year-round and don’t turn into muddy messes in the rainy season.
 Trails are available for every age and skill level.
 Two short hikes are perfect to stretch your legs after a meal.
 The Viewpoint Loop is .5 miles and wanders in and out of the forest and has a bench at the top to enjoy the view.
 The Big Tree Loop as its name suggests offers hikes around a base of giant fir trees which escaped the logger’s saw.

-Take the Big Tree Loop trail on a self-guided walk to experience Shinrin Yoku, also known as Forest Bathing.
+Take the Big Tree Loop trail on a self-guided walk to experience forest bathing, or shinrin-yoku.
 Grab a brochure from the concierge, spa, or in kiosks in the lobby.
 There are six stations and the brochure offers guided meditations.
 There are two dynamics to Shinrin Yoku: the first is the benefits of the forest, specifically the phytoncides or essential oils on our body.
 Secondly is the awareness of these benefits.
 Become a playful, curious child and soak in all the benefits of the forest.

 Stop by the front desk or concierge to pick up a GPS to go on a high-tech treasure hunt.
 There are hidden containers located throughout the resort and trails which lead to prizes.
 Geared for kids but adults will enjoy the thrill of the hunt as well.

-The Hook & Fork is located 2 miles down the Hood Canal and is Alderbrook’s off-site dining venue.
-Just open Thursday–Sunday, enjoy fresh local food and drink created by Chef Sara Harvey.
+This seafood restaurant is located 2 miles down the Hood Canal and is Alderbrook’s off-site dining venue.
+Just open Thursday–Sunday, Hook & Fork offers fresh local food and drink for brunch, lunch, or late afternoon snacks.

-If you have a group of at least 10, you can arrange an immersive culinary experience at the Gathering Grove.
-It begins by walking through Alderbrook’s private old-growth forest where a knowledgeable guide will teach you about local foraging and mushroom picking.
-Enjoy a meal prepared for you in the Gathering Grove, an outdoor dining venue immersed in nature.
+If you have a group of at least 10, you can arrange an immersive culinary experience here.
+It begins by walking through Alderbrook’s private old-growth forest, where a knowledgeable guide will teach you about local foraging and mushroom picking.
+Enjoy a meal prepared for you in The Gathering Grove, an outdoor dining venue immersed in nature.
 Work with the sales team to schedule this special experience.

 The Spa At Alderbrook

-Inside the lobby is a board posting activities available during the month.
-Yoga is offered twice a week, an evening playing board games with cookies to snack on, and a guided Fungi trail walk are just a few of the many things to do.
-The resort has an onsite yacht, the Lady Alderbrook which is used for a variety of activities throughout the year including a sightseeing cruise or special events.
-New this year in what will soon become a Pacific northwest tradition is a roundtrip cruise from the resort to the Hood Canal’s North Pole set up at the Union City Market where the little ones will receive a gift from Santa.
-Shopping is available at the market.
-Cocoa and cookies are served for refreshments.
+The resort has an onsite yacht, the Lady Alderbrook, which is used for a variety of activities throughout the year, including a sightseeing cruise.
+During Christmas season, you can enjoy a roundtrip cruise from the resort to the Hood Canal’s North Pole set up at the Union City Market, where the little ones will receive a gift from Santa.
+Shopping is available at the market, and cocoa and cookies are served for refreshments.
 What a fun adventure.

-No matter if the weather is the grey cloudiness of the rainy season, the vibrant colors of fall foliage, spring’s promise of a new beginning, or the warm rays of the summer sun, it is always a good time to visit the lovely Alderbrook Resort and Spa.
+No matter if the weather brings the gray cloudiness of rainy season, the vibrant colors of fall foliage, spring’s promise of a new beginning, or the warm rays of the summer sun, it is always a good time to visit the lovely Alderbrook Resort & Spa.